Flowing towards equity

 Implementing a gender integration policy involves several key steps to ensure its effectiveness and success.
 This involves creating institutional mechanisms and agencies specifically dedicated to representing and empowering underrepresented genders in decision-making processes related to water management.
 By ensuring diverse representation, these institutions can amplify the voices and perspectives of marginalised genders, leading to more inclusive and equitable policies and practices.

 Additionally, leveraging technology to develop gender-inclusive solutions, such as field-testing kits tailored to women's needs, woman friendly weeders, etc. can enhance access to and utilisation of water resources.
-This intersection of technology and gender sensitivity not only addresses practical challenges but also fosters empowerment and autonomy among women and marginalized genders in managing water resources effectively.
+This intersection of technology and gender sensitivity not only addresses practical challenges but also fosters empowerment and autonomy among women and marginalised genders in managing water resources effectively.

 Strategies and initiatives for gender-sensitive water policies